 We like salicylic acid for this.
 Salicylic acid is lipophilic, meaning it is attracted to and helps to break down excess oil.
 And it’s anti-inflammatory making it a great ingredient to combat the congestion that often comes with oily skin.

 Retinol is a vitamin A derivative that is well researched and proven to improve almost any skin concern.
 And it works extremely well for treating oily skin.

 Retinol builds collagen, firms up the skin and reshapes the lining of your pores.
 This means less oil is produced and any oil that is, comes out easily as opposed to getting trapped and causing a clogged pore, blackhead, or pimple.

-Use retinol twice a week at first.
+Look for a lightweight serum formulation, especially if you have more oily skin.
+Use retinol serum twice a week at first.
 Gradually work your way up to every other night, alternating with your exfoliant.

 It might seem counterintuitive to moisturize oily skin, but this is actually a must for keeping oil production under control.
 A common misconception is that skin can either be oily or dehydrated.
 But it can be both.

 Hydrating products are necessary to maintain our skin’s moisture levels.
 If your skin is lacking in hydration, oil production can go into overdrive to compensate.
 If you have oily skin, use a lightweight moisturizer that won’t clog pores.